 11. Woodland Park Zoo

 If you want to bookend your visit to the Zoo with a meal, the Phinney/Greenwood neighborhood is full of great restaurants.
 Pete’s Eggnest and Beth’s Café are two old standards for diner style breakfasts.
 There’s Red Mill, the best burger joint in Seattle’s for over a decade.
 You might have to stand in line, but it’s worth it.
-Try Phinney Market Pub and Eatery for local farm-to-table meals, and yes, kids are welcome, there’s even a play area.
+Try Zeeks Pizza for local pizza made with unique toppings in configurations such as the Puget Pounder and Frog Belly Green.
+They also have a healthy variety of local beers on draft and yes, kids are welcome.
 For fast, affordable, fresh Mexican food, there’s Pecado Bueno, a little south of the Zoo – and they make a decent margarita.

 The Zoo is a little out of downtown, but it’s not hard to get to and it’s in the heart of an interesting, friendly neighborhood.
 It’s open every day but Christmas at 9:30; closing hours vary by season.
-Admission is 13.75 for adults, 9.75 for kids, but this is Seattle, so there’s a Rainy Day Discount of 50%, so don’t let the bad weather keep you away, especially if you’re on a budget.
+Admission is $22.95 for adults, $13.95 for kids.
+Don’t let the bad weather keep you away, especially if you’re on a budget.
 It’s a great day out.
 Plus, there are meerkats.
 Everyone loves meerkats.